 - Exercise Facilities: The Intra-Mural Activities building (IMA) may be used by showing the Husky Card at the IMA front desk and paying a quarterly fee for use of the facility.

 - Transportation Access: The University is readily accessible by public transportation.
 You may purchase a U-PASS during your stay, which will give you access to a number of transportation options and services.
-Information on obtaining a Washington State Driver’s License can be found on the International Scholars Office web site.
+Information on obtaining a Washington State Driver’s License can be found on the International Student Services website.

 - Social Networking: The Foundation for International Understanding Through Students (FIUTS) provides opportunities for friendship, home hospitality and increased international understanding.
 For a modest fee, members meet people from around the world or around the corner, access organized activities and outings, and establish links of friendship and communication.